YATHARTHH/Job-Search-Decision-Assistant/README.md

 An AI-powered decision-intelligence tool that ranks real job postings against a candidate's profile, flags posting anomalies using Gemini, and forecasts application outcomes.
-Built for [Hackathon Name] under the "AI for Better Living / Decision Intelligence" track.
+Built for Hackathon under the "AI for Better Living / Decision Intelligence" track.

 ## The Problem